adxsoft/MapInsight/README.md

 4. View, Connectors has new menu item 'Show Current Node Connectors' which will display only the connectors for the current node and hide all other connectors.
 'Unhide All Connectors' will restore view of all connectors
-5. View, Connectors has new menu item 'Show Connectors for a label' which will display only the connectors with a specific middle label and hide all other connectors.
+5. View, Connectors has new menu item 'Show Connectors for a label' which will display only the connectors with a middle label that contains the label text and hide all other connectors.
 'Unhide All Connectors' will restore view of all connectors
+6. Allows multiline labels when adding connectors
+7. Bug fixes (as per https://sourceforge.net/p/freeplane/discussion/758437/thread/a49efba6/)

 ## Installation
 1. Open the User Directory in Freeplane (Tools/Open User directory)